CBelcianu/Parallel-and-Distributed-Programming/tiv/Readme.md

 {"id":42,"ref":"INV-42","amount":4200,"balance":4190,"ccy":"GBP","expectedDate":"2020-01-23T15:46:09.892Z"}
 ```

 It worked!
 Amazing, the server responded.
-Now, if you try to run the same command without the token you should get `{ok: false}` again.
+Now, if you try to run the same command without specifying the token you should get `{ok: false}` again.